makerdao/mips/MIP10/mip10.md

 MIP10c3 subproposals must use the template located at **[MIP10c3-Subproposal-Template.md](MIP10c3-Subproposal-Template.md)**.

-1. The Oracle Team(s) verify for each customer whitelisted contract:
+1. The Oracle Team verifies for each customer whitelisted contract:
     - contract is verified on etherscan
     - contract uses Oracle data in a permissioned manner so as to prohibit on-chain parasitic behavior by 3rd parties.
     - If Oracle data is saved to storage, it is stored in a private variable accessible exclusively by the protocol.
-2. The Oracle Team(s) find and select data sources
+2. The Oracle Team finds and selects data sources
     - Exchange options
     - Pair options
-3. The Oracle Team(s) select an appropriate Data Model (a model detailing how the data is processed to get the desired output) based on the specific asset type and what data is available.
+3. The Oracle Team selects an appropriate Data Model (a model detailing how the data is processed to get the desired output) based on the specific asset type and what data is available.
-4. The Oracle Team(s) complete the following technical deliverables:
+4. The Oracle Team completes the following technical deliverables:
     - Update price querying tool(s) to pull from the selected data sources and implement the Data Model for that specific asset
     - Update the Oracle client(s) to integrate the latest version of the price querying tool(s) and incorporate technical changes to publish the data.
+    - Update Relayers with contract address(es)
-5. The Oracle Team(s) deploy new instances of previously audited smart contracts for the asset type.
+5. The Oracle Team deploys and configures new instances of previously audited smart contracts for the asset type.
 This includes two smart contracts:
     - Medianizer
     - Oracle Security Module (OSM) - only required for collateral assets